CY83R-3X71NC710N/distracting-websites/README.md

 # Ambitious Is it achieveable?

 Yes this project is fully achieveable considering the technology that is available today, it just has to be done.
 I currently lack the time to put this into practicality however, soon I will have the time, and then I will develop this project.

+# The Issue:
+Currently, websites are not the only distracting element of computers, there is also apps, AI-detection of apps is where the practicality goes down, so I am actively brainstroming solutions to this dillemia.